lexiejferry/lexiejferry.github.io/NDVI_Tax_Rates/NDVI_Tax_Rates.md

 **NDVI Tax Rates**

-**A Comarision of Vegetation Presence to State Tax rates in Baltimore City**
+**Description:** A Comarision of Vegetation Presence to State Tax rates in Baltimore City

 - **Project goal:** My project goal was to see if there is a correlation between vegetation intensity and average state tax rates in Baltimore City.